 Other research work

 My PhD is in geophysics and I still maintain an interest in the topic, particularly regarding plate tectonics.
 I have supervised several undergraduate projects in this area and welcome proposals from students.
+I am a member of the department's Space, Plasma & Climate Community.

 Current other major roles in the College